 This recommendation is provided as an alternative to Recommendation 1, 2 and 3 in Section 8.4, which proposes that the XRB prepares three new reporting standards.
 Standards are effectively legal instruments, but unlike Acts they can be changed without being passed in the House, enabling greater flexibility in these changing times.
 Government would need to decide whether legislation or a standard would be the best instrument.
-Amendments to each subsection of s 211 are discussed below.
+Amendments to subsections of s 211 are discussed below.

 - (a) Amend s 211(1)(a) to require annual disclosure of the 'nature' and 'classes of business'. - The Institute believes that all company annual reports should state the nature of business (as it forms the basis of a company's business model, strategies and long-term goals) rather than simply 'changes to the nature of businesses' and 'classes of business in which the company has an interest' (s 211 of the Companies Act 1993).
-Furthermore, companies should state their industry type in alignment with the ANZSIC system. - (b) No change to s 211(1)(b). - (c) Amend s 211(1)(c) to require a statement on the front cover of the financial statements outlining the type of assurance engagement that was undertaken. - The audit report does not form part of the financial statements in legislation, but all companies that must file their financial statements are legally required to have those statements audited. - (d) Repealed: s 211(1)(d). - (e) Amend s 211(1)(e) to clarify whether the annual interests register is included in the annual report. - (f) Amend s 211(1)(f) to include the remuneration package (including bonuses) for the Chief Executive. - Chief Executives are an important part of executive and shareholder governance structures and other stakeholders have a strong interest in the benefits they receive. - (g) Amend s 211(1)(g) to make the executive team remuneration package (including incentives) transparent.
+Furthermore, companies should state their industry type in alignment with the ANZSIC system. - (b) Amend s 211(1)(c) to require a statement on the front cover of the financial statements outlining the type of assurance engagement that was undertaken. - The audit report does not form part of the financial statements in legislation, but all companies that must file their financial statements are legally required to have those statements audited. - (c) Amend s 211(1)(e) to clarify whether the annual interests register is included in the annual report. - (d) Amend s 211(1)(f) to include the remuneration package (including bonuses) for the Chief Executive.
+Chief Executives are an important part of executive and shareholder governance structures and other stakeholders have a strong interest in the benefits they receive. - (e) Amend s 211(1)(g) to make the executive team remuneration package (including incentives) transparent. - This should also be applied to the public sector. - (f) Amend s 211(1)(h) to distinguish between donations and political donations and add definitions for these terms to the interpretation section of the Act. - The definition for political donations should be broad enough to cover donations to local authority candidates. - (g) Amend s 211(1)(k) to require the annual report to also be signed by the CFO (or another executive if there is no CFO) (if the financial statements are not audited and/or do not include an audit report to ensure credibility). - Another option would be to incorporate this requirement into s 211(1)(c) (see suggested amendment above).